houssam-05-ctrl/qcm-ilia-TP1/README.md

 - **image.png** : logo ENSA Fès ( lien du site off lié a limage )
 - **script.js** (si présent) : logique du quiz

+-> vous pouvez acceder a ma page du quiz en " **deployments** " (this is a job and if you fear jobs dont do it lolz )